InhyeLee-Data/DataStructures/ieee-vis/README.md

 #### My question
-My remaining question is then how we can combine these transition techniques in interactive data visualization’s narrative?
-Are data videos with animation and strong storylines somewhat a different field from interactive data visualization?
+My remaining question is then how we can combine these transition techniques in the narrative of an interactive data visualization?
+Are data videos with animation and strong storylines somewhat a different field from an interactive data visualization?